-Effective Dates
+Effective Dates and Availability of Statements

-The provisions in Statement 73 are effective for fiscal years beginning after June 15, 2015-except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement 68, which are effective for financial statements for fiscal years beginning after June 15, 2016.
-The provisions in Statement 74 are effective for financial statement 75 are effective for fiscal years beginning after June 15, 2017.
+The provisions in Statement 73 are effective for fiscal years beginning after June 15, 2015-except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement 68, which are effective for fiscal years beginning after June 15, 2016.
+The provisions in Statement 74 are effective for fiscal years beginning after June 15, 2016.
+The provisions in Statement 75 are effective for fiscal years beginning after June 15, 2017.
 Earlier application is encouraged.

-Availability of the Statements
+Printed copies of the Statements will be available for purchase in the coming weeks.